What is peripheral neuropathy?

 - Your family's medical history, including nerve disease.

-Your doctor may also test your muscle strength and ability to feel touch, temperature, and pain.
-These tests include electromyography and nerve conduction tests.
+Your doctor will check your nerves.
+The doctor may check your muscle strength and ability to feel touch, temperature, and pain.

-You may also have blood tests to find out if you have diabetes, vitamin deficiencies, thyroid disease, or kidney problems that might cause neuropathy.
+You may also have blood tests.
+These tests will help the doctor find out if you have conditions that can cause neuropathy.
+Examples are diabetes, vitamin deficiencies, thyroid disease, and kidney problems.

-You may have physiotherapy to increase muscle strength and help build muscle control.
+You may have physiotherapy.
+This can increase muscle strength and help build muscle control.
 Over-the-counter medicine can relieve mild nerve pain.
 Your doctor may also prescribe medicine to help with severe pain, numbness, tingling, and weakness.
+If you have neuropathy in your feet, it's a good idea to have them checked during each office visit.
+This can help prevent problems.

 How can you care for yourself?

 Adopting healthy habits can reduce the effects of peripheral neuropathy.
-Be sure to eat a balanced diet, get regular exercise, avoid alcohol, and quit smoking.
+Be sure to eat a healthy diet, get regular exercise, avoid alcohol, and quit smoking.

 It's also a good idea to take care to avoid injury.